rubocop/ruby-style-guide/README.md

   # ok - arguably more readable
   "string#{ expr }"
   ```

-  The first style is extremely more popular and you're generally
-  advised to stick with it.
-The second, on the other hand, is
-  (arguably) a bit more readable.
-As with hashes - pick one style
-  and apply it consistently.

 * <a name="no-spaces-braces"></a>
   No spaces after `(`, `[` or before `]`, `)`.